SysAdmin74/Redbot-Discord-Docker/README.md

 ```
 docker run -it --name RedBotinit redbotdiscord:init powershell
 C:\> redbot-setup
-C:\> "copy and paste your discord bot token ask the setup said"
+C:\> "copy and paste your discord bot token as the setup said"
 ```

 - Save the container changes to the docker image